Our Lady of the Atonement: Legacy

+The Cathedral of Our Lady of the Atonement in Baguio, Philippines is named in honour of this devotion.
+Begun by CICM Missionaries and consecrated in 1936, the Cathedral survived the Allied carpet bombing of the city towards the end of the Second World War.
+It is the see of the Bishop of Baguio.

 In 1983, Our Lady of the Atonement Catholic Church in San Antonio, Texas was founded as an Anglican Use parish in the Roman Catholic Archdiocese of San Antonio, under the 1980 Pastoral Provision of Pope John Paul II.
-The Pastoral Provision authorizes the establishment of personal parishes in dioceses of the United States for Episcopalian converts who had entered into full communion with the Catholic Church but wished to preserve liturgical aspects of Anglican worship tradition.
-In March 2017, the parish of Our Lady of the Atonement became part of the Personal Ordinariate of the Chair of Saint Peter.
-Atonement Academy is its parochial school.
+The Pastoral Provision authorizes establishment of personal parishes in dioceses of the United States for Episcopalian converts who had entered into full communion with the Catholic Church, but wished to preserve liturgical aspects of Anglican worship.
+In March 2017, the parish became part of the Personal Ordinariate of the Chair of Saint Peter.
+Atonement Academy was its parochial school.

-The Catholic Cathedral of Our Lady of the Atonement in Baguio, Philippines is named in honour of this devotion.
-The Cathedral survived the Allied carpet bombing of the city towards the end of the Second World War.
-It is the see of the Bishop of Baguio.